RockwellShah/bitnote/README.md

 ### 🧩 Source Files & Hashes

-These are the core files that power BitNote, along with their SHA-256 hashes and links to verify integrity.
+These are the files that power BitNote, along with their SHA-256 hashes and links to verify integrity.
 [Generate hashes here.](https://app.bitnote.xyz/pages/hash_checker256/)

 ### 🔼 Launch Scripts
 - **[`index_inline.js`](https://app.bitnote.xyz/pages/js/index_inline.js)** – Inlined JavaScript that initializes the app